petergdoyle/mini-projects/apf/README.md

 ###Docker Containers
 If you are running behind a corporate firewall/proxy then you need to provide the details of the proxy to the containers as many utilities to run the containers rely on access to the internet and require the proxy server to connect.

-You need to modify the setting in the docker/base set_proxy script
+You need to modify the settings in the docker/base and docker/db2express et_proxy.sh scripts AND you need to uncomment out the instructions in the Dockerfile for both docker/base and docker/db2express

 ```bash
 Peters-MacBook-Pro:apf peter$ tree docker/base/
 docker/base/